MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsTeamsAppSetupPolicy.md

 ```

 ### -PinnedAppBarApps
 Pinning an app displays the app in the app bar in Teams client.
-Admins can pin app and they can allow users to pin.
-Pinning is a used to highlight apps that are needed the most by users and promote ease of access.
+Admins can pin apps and they can allow users to pin apps.
+Pinning is used to highlight apps that are needed the most by users and promote ease of access.

 ```yaml
 Type: Microsoft.Teams.Policy.Administration.Cmdlets.Core.PinnedApp[]